netsec-ethz/scion-quic-multipath_I-D/draft-rewrite-jelte.md

 endpoint and a Path ID (see {{QUIC-MP}}).
 The Path ID allows having multiple logical paths for the same set of network addresses.

-**Path Metadata**: Path metadata is additional data that is available to endpoints when they request a selection of paths to a destination.
-Path metadata is authenticated by the owner of each link, but is otherwise not verified.
-This data describes properties of traversed ASes and links, such as their identity or MTU.

-**Metadata Extension**:
-SCION offers additional path metadata via extensions.
-The metadata includes properties such as bandwidth and latency.
-The extension widely saupported but not further discusses here as it is not specified in {{SCION-CP}} or {{SCION-DP}}.
+**Path Metadata**: Path metadata refers to information about the properties or characteristics of a network path, used by endpoints to inform path selection, scheduling, congestion control, and validation.

+In PANs, path metadata can be:
+- Implicit: Derived from the structure of the path itself.
+For example, the number of AS hops or the presence of shared segments between paths.
+- Explicit: Provided by the network’s control plane or path service.
+This includes explicitly advertised values such as per-link latency, available bandwidth and MTU.

+Examples:
+- In SCION, explicit metadata can be included via Path Construction Beacon extensions that report bandwidth and latency, while hop count and interface information are implicitly encoded in the path.
+Such an extension is typically authenticated by the AS that provides the metadata.
+- In Segment Routing, some metadata (e.g., segment sequence) is implicit in the segment list, but additional performance data may be inferred or estimated externally.

-# Overview of QUIC Multipath in Path-Aware Networks {#overview}
+# Overview of QUIC Multipath in Path-Aware Networks

-The Multipath Extension for QUIC (QUIC-MP) is primarily designed for traditional IP networks, where each path is identified by a 4-tuple of local and remote IP addresses and ports.
+The Multipath Extension for QUIC (QUIC-MP) enables endpoints to transmit and receive data over multiple paths simultaneously within a single QUIC connection.
+In traditional IP networks, each path is identified by a 4-tuple of local and remote IP addresses and ports.
-Routing as opaque to endpoints, and path changes are inferred indirectly through changes in the 4-tuple.
+These networks treat routing as opaque to endpoints, and path changes are inferred indirectly through changes in the 4-tuple.
 However, the path between two endpoints may change unpredictably due to routing dynamics, which is not captured by the 4-tuple.

-In SCION, endpoints can discover and select explicit network paths, which are described at the level ASes and interfaces, and have associate metadata, such as MTU.
+Path-Aware Networks (PANs), by contrast, offer a more expressive and transparent model of network connectivity.
+In PANs, endpoints can discover and select explicit network paths, which are described at a different semantic level, for example as a sequence of IP addresses, ASes or interfaces.
+Another key differentiator in PANs is the availability of implicit and explicit metadata.

-The different underlying assumptions of QUIC-MP and SCION result in some mismatches, for instance:
+These features allow endpoints to make informed transport decisions, but they also conflict with assumptions embedded in current multipath transport designs.

+For instance:
-- **Endpoint Ambiguity**: PANs such as SCION use composite addresses (e.g., ISD-AS + Host), where the host can be an IP address from a private IP range.
-This breaks the assumption that IP addresses are globally unique.
+- **Endpoint Ambiguity**: PANs such as SCION use composite addresses (e.g., ISD-AS + Host), which break the assumption that IP addresses are globally unique.
 - **Path Identity Mismatch**: In QUIC-MP, paths are distinguished by 4-tuples and Path IDs.
-In SCION, two distinct physical paths may share the same 4-tuple, rendering transport-layer path tracking incomplete.
+In PANs, two distinct physical paths may share the same 4-tuple, rendering transport-layer path tracking incomplete.
-- **Routing and Path Lifecycle**: Paths in SCION can expire, be revoked, or be reissued, even when 4-tuple information is unchanged.
+- **Routing and Path Lifecycle**: Paths in PANs can expire, be revoked, or be reissued, even when 4-tuple information is unchanged.
 This can interfere with RTT estimation, congestion control, and path validation logic if not properly accounted for.

-However, SCION also opens up opportunities for improving multipath transport:
+Despite these mismatches, PANs open up new opportunities for improving multipath transport:
 - **Explicit path selection** enables endpoints to choose disjoint paths, i.e. paths that do not share links or segments, to improve fault tolerance against link failures, or to increase aggregate throughput.
-- **Path metadata** allows endpoints to prioritize paths with more suitable properties.
-For instance, low-latency and low-hop-count paths can be prioritized for RTT measurements, avoiding wasting resources on probing paths with poorer characteristics.
+- **Implicit and explicit metadata**, such as hop counts and latency information, allows endpoints to prioritize paths with more suitable properties.
+For instance, low-latency and low-hop-count paths can be prioritized for early RTT measurements, avoiding wasting resources on probing paths with poorer characteristics.
-- **Path-awareness** allows congestion control and RTT estimators to reset only when the underlying network path has actually changed, something not reliably detectable in traditional IP networks, where network path changes may occur due to routing, despite a constant
+- **Path-awareness** in PANs allows congestion control and RTT estimators to reset only when the underlying network path has actually changed, something not reliably detectable in traditional IP networks, where network path changes may occur due to routing, despite a constant